Bio-protocol/Pipeline_for_Identification_m6A_AS_and_APA_with_Long_Read/README.md

 1. A sequence identifier with information about the sequencing run and the cluster.
 The exact contents of this line vary by based on the BCL to FASTQ conversion software used.
 2. The sequence (the base calls; A, C, T, G and N).

-The first entry of the input fasta :
+The first entry of the input data:
 ```
 >chr
 cctagcacaTTGAGTTTCATCTCATAACCCCCAGGCCTCTTTCCCCCTCCAACTTCATAGGCTTGATCCACTTATTAG...